dam5s/somanyfeeds.fs/README.md

 ### Dependencies
  1. .NET Core 3.1 (+ maybe Mono for Type Providers on Linux)
  1. PostgreSQL 11
+ 1. Node JS + Yarn on the PATH

 ### Database setup
  1. Setup a local Postgresql database.